syedasundus780/daraz-automation/README.md

 # Daraz Playwright Automation Project

-This project is part of **Assignment No. 7 – Selenium/Playwright Automation**.
+This project is part of **Assignment No. 7 – Playwright Automation**.
 It automates search and filtering functionality on [Daraz.pk](https://www.daraz.pk) using Playwright and Pytest.